savirsuda/savirsuda.github.io/_posts/2021-2-26-IDOR-to-view-personal-email-addresses-of-more-than-50k-users.md

 Email Sent successfully to redacted@gmail.com
 ```
 I found this very interesting and as a result I got excited.
-I knew exactly what to do, I fired up an Intruder Window in BurpSuite, configured it to Brute-Force the value of the `id` parameter that was found earlier in the URL, and started the Attack.
+I knew exactly what to do, I changed the value of the `ID` parameter to another random numeric ID and yes, I got another private email address of a user!
+This time I had changed the ID from `1` to `2`.
+I noticed that even 4 digit long numeric IDs were tied to a user's account.
+Now, it was time of a nice Proof Of Concept to increase the impact.
+I fired up an Intruder Window in BurpSuite, configured it to Brute-Force the value of the `id` parameter that was found earlier in the URL, and started the Attack.
 I looked at the Intruder again after letting it run for a few minutes and was surprised by being presented to more than 50,000 private email addresses of the users!

 ![_config.yml]({{ site.baseurl }}/images/what.gif)